 Recent estimates show that the city’s population is over 89,000.
 The city of Asheville covers over 45 square miles, giving it a population density of 2,000 people per square mile.
 It is the most populous city in Western North Carolina and the 12th most populous in the state.

 The population of Asheville, according to the most recent census information, is primarily white, making up almost 78% of the population.
 Over 17% of the population is Black or African American, 3.76% is Hispanic or Latino, less than 1% is Asian, and 1.58% are mixed race.
 The largest age group is the 25 to 44 group, making up 28.7% of the population.
 Data show that 19.6% of the population is under the age of 18, while 18.3% are at least 65 years old.
 Approximately 19% of Asheville’s population lives below the federal poverty line.

 The largest employers in the area include Mission Health System, Buncombe County Schools System and Ingles Markets.
-Each of these companies employ over 3,000 people.
+Each of these companies employs over 3,000 people.
 The State of North Carolina and Buncombe County also use thousands of people.

 Asheville Population Growth

 Though Asheville’s growth was quite slow during its earliest years, it has seen steady growth according to data from censuses dating back to the 1800s.
 The city did lose inhabitants during the 1970s and 1980s but quickly rebounded to again post strong growth at the time of the census in 1990.
 Between 2000 and 2010m the city saw 21.1% growth as the city continues to grow and modernize.
 Recent estimates show that the population is up almost 9% since the last census was taken in 2010, indicating that this mountain city still has much growing to do in its future.